rust-lang/rust/text/0000-api-evolution.md

 will break any calls like `foo::<u8>`.
 However, such explicit calls are rare enough (and can usually be written in other ways) that this breakage is considered minor.
 (However, one should take into account how likely it is that the function in question is being called with explicit type arguments).
+This RFC also suggests adding a `...` notation to explicit parameter lists to keep them open-ended (see suggested language changes).

 Such changes are an important ingredient of abstracting to use generics, as described next.

 #### Minor change: generalizing to generics.